SantanaG993/WHSTechNotes/journal.md

 # January 8, 2025
 Something I really enjoyed most about last semester was the minecraft assignments.
 I would like to do more of those because they were fun.
 I also really liked doing journals because theyre easy and fun.
 Im not really interested in pursing any certificate for this class tho.
+# January 13, 2025
+I believe that AI is slowly takig over a lot of things.
+I think that in a way AI is really helpful and can help you invent more things.
+But I also think that it can be very bad because it can spread false information.
+What I would do to prepare myself for it is I would simply leave AI alone.